-The following amendments have been adopted by WSB for play in the Pinto Division:
+The following amendments have been adopted by WSB for play in the Mustang Division:

-It is mandatory that each player on the team play in at least two innings of each game and no player may sit more than two consecutive innings unless being disciplined by the manager, who must inform the parents of the player of such action before the game begins.
+Each player on the team shall play at least two innings of each six inning game.
+No player may sit more than two consecutive innings, unless being disciplined by the manager, who must inform the parents of the player of such action.

-Upon the unintentional throwing of the bat by the batter, the batter will be warned.
+When a hitter unintentionally throws their bat, the hitter will be warned.
 On the second offense, the batter will be called out.
 On the third offense, the batter will be called out and ejected from the game.
 On the second and third offenses, the ball will be considered dead.

-No new inning will start after 2 hours from the start of the game on a weeknight or if there is a game scheduled after that would be impacted, or after 2½ hours if no scheduled game would be impacted, no new inning will begin after 2½ hours from the game’s scheduled start time.
+No new inning will begin after 2 hours from the game’s scheduled start time on a weeknight or if there is a following game scheduled that would be impacted.
+If no scheduled game would be impacted, no new inning will begin after 2½ hours from the game’s scheduled start time.
 Games will drop dead after 2 hours, 15 minutes after the start of the game on a weeknight.
 During the league EOS tournament, time limits will not be in effect.

-Either score keeper should notify the manager concerned if an ineligible player or improper batter is about to be used in the game, but the failure of a scorekeeper to do so has no effect upon the rules.
+Scorekeepers should notify the manager concerned if an ineligible player or improper batter is about to be used in the game.
+If the scorekeeper fails to prevent the mistake, the normal consequences follow according to the OBR and PONY rules.

 Each team will supply a scorekeeper.
-The home team shall be the official scorekeeper.
+The home team shall provide the official scorekeeper.